The Post-2015 Disaster-Risk Reduction Process

 Fostering international cooperation - the role of UN-SPIDER

 In addition, the proposed framework will request regional and international organizations to support countries and other stakeholders in the implementation of this framework, including the development of relevant sector policies and standards, monitoring mechanisms and the strengthening of capacities.

 As a way to engage itself in this global effort headed by UNISDR, UN-SPIDER has been conducting several activities throughout 2014 including side events in Ministerial Conferences, dedicated discussion sessions in its international expert meetings and conferences, and participation in the Preparatory Meetings organised by UNISDR related to the WCDRR.

 UN-SPIDER is working with other international and regional organizations, space agencies, and national civil protection agencies to develop and implement a plan of work for the next decade focusing on the use of space-based applications that will be tailored to the new framework.

 During its United Nations/Germany Expert Meeting on the use of space technologies for flood and drought monitoring, UN-SPIDER and its partners elaborated a two-pager, summarizing key messages on the importance of space-based information for the post-2015 framework on disaster-risk reduction.

-Additional efforts include the coordination of a side event to be conducted during the WCDRR with more than 10 national, regional and international organizations, focusing on the use of Earth observations to support national and local disaster-risk reduction initiatives.
+Additional efforts include the coordination of a side event to be conducted during the WCDRR with various national, regional and international organizations, focusing on the use of Earth observations to support national and local disaster-risk reduction initiatives.